- What is Headache

 - Acute obstructive hydrocephalus (fluid accumulation in the brain).

 Individuals with headaches arising from these conditions typically also have fever.
-Imaging of the brain with computed tomography (CT) or magnetic resonance imaging (MRI) is required urgently if any of these conditions is suspected.
+Imaging of the brain with CT or magnetic resonance imaging (MRI) is required urgently if any of these conditions is suspected.

 Individuals presenting with recent sub-acute headaches in which onset occurs over several days and increasing severity may be assessed for the following differential diagnoses: